Tactical Helmet Guide In 2022

 Unequivocally, Yes.
 Mounting a compact, and lightweight tactical light or light with specially designed Infra Red filter is an option most tactical helmet wearers have, due to the majority of tactical helmet manufacturers adding versatile helmet rails and forward mounts to be able to let the wearer mount either tactical lights, NVG goggles, and ear protection via these rails and forward shroud.

-As previously mentioned, today’s tactical helmets are provided to the wearer with accessory mounts, rails, forward shroud, and multiple places to apply adhesive backed hook and loop panels, in order to mount tactical light(s), battery packs, NVG, or protective face shields on forward shrouds, as well as passive or tactical electronic ear protection mounted via side rails.
-Veteran owned manufacturing companies of such accessories including Sure Fire LLC, U.S. Night Vision, TCI Communication devices, etc., are some leading brands popularly mounted on various tactical helmet brands such as Hard Head Veterans, etc. and non ballistic helmets or sometimes called “bump helmets”- that are in use by the ground troops of the armed forces, as well as law enforcement tactical teams across the nation and the world.
+As previously mentioned, today’s tactical helmets are provided to the wearer with accessory mounts, rails, forward shroud, and multiple places to apply adhesive-backed hook and loop panels, in order to mount tactical light(s), battery packs, NVG, or protective face shields on forwarding shrouds, as well as passive or tactical electronic ear protection mounted via side rails.
+Veteran-owned manufacturing companies of such accessories including Sure Fire LLC, U.S. Night Vision, TCI Communication devices, etc., are some leading brands popularly mounted on various tactical helmet brands such as Hard Head Veterans, etc. and nonballistic helmets or sometimes called “bump helmets”- that are in use by the ground troops of the armed forces, as well as law enforcement tactical teams across the nation and the world.

 The U.S. Department of Homeland Security- Transportation Security Administration, does not prohibit travelling across the nation -or its territories-with NIJ level IIIA armor in person’s checked baggage, or inside carry-on luggage bag.
 TSA screeners; however, are still left to decide ultimately if level IIIA armor or ballistic helmets can be checked in or carried on by a passenger through their checkpoints.
 In theory, soft or hard armor and helmets are defensive in nature, and inherently do not pose a direct risk or threat to those traveling or providing transportation according to the government.

-You can find more information about tactical helmet and other combat helmets in other sections of our website (www.acelinkarmor.com).
-We offer wide variety of personnel armor system (s).
+You can find more information about tactical helmets and other combat helmets in other sections of our website (www.acelinkarmor.com).
+We offer a wide variety of personnel armor system (s).